KristofferTroncoso/rheastagram/src/kanban.md

         not working once deployed to amplify console.
     * turns out it has something to do with redirects.
 I was able to fix the issue through amplify console. i copied pasted the code from here https://github.com/aws-amplify/amplify-js/issues/2498
+* make gear icon/button on profile page for options like log out
+    * i also just removed it from the navbar alltogether. just like the real ig app

 # Postpone